 Simplify3D® and the FlashForge® Dreamer

-This page is designed to help you setup your FlashForge® Dreamer for use with the Simplify3D® All-in-One software suite.
-The FlashForge Dreamer printer has two extruders, a heated bed and is capable of printing very high quality parts.
+This page is designed to help you set up your FlashForge® Dreamer for use with the Simplify3D® All-in-One software suite.
+The FlashForge Dreamer printer has two extruders, a heated bed and is capable of printing very high-quality parts.

 The printer has USB, SD card and WiFi capabilities.
 Through Simplify3D software, users are able to directly print over USB as well as save to SD card.
 For WiFi capabilities, users are still able to use FlashPrint software and route the Simplify3D made G-Code through FlashForge’s program.